rrruki/geoguessr-tips/README.md

 # geoguessr-tips
-This website introduce geoguessr tips//
+This website introduce geoguessr tips \n
-I love Geoguessr//
+I love Geoguessr \n

-You love Geoguessr//
+You love Geoguessr \n

-We are Geo friends//
+We are Geo friends \n